tetra-framework/tetra/docs/protocol_specification.md

 The client-side driver emits a `tetra:method-error` CustomEvent when such a response is received, allowing for global or component-specific error handling.

----

-## 6. History & Status
-Starting with Tetra 0.8.1, the HTTP method calls have been unified into a JSON-based, unified protocol.